CONSTITUTION OF ULVERSTON WALKING FESTIVAL GROUP (UlverstonWalkFest)

 Instructions for Walk Leaders – are produced and are available on this website.
 They include a generic risk assessment and additional risks and mitigating actions in relation to each activity.
 Each walk will have 2 walk leaders , both capable of leading the walk, with walks limited to 20 for Easy and Moderate walks, and 12 for Moderate Plus and Hard walks.

 The Programme.
-The Festival is normally for 9 or 10 days, with either two or three walks a day, ideally with an Easy, Moderate or Moderate-plus/Hard walk each day.
+The Festival is normally for the 10 days leading up to the May Bank Holiday, with three or four walks a day, depending upon the availability of walk leaders, and ideally with an Easy, Moderate or Moderate-plus/Hard walk each day.
+A walk starting from Ulverston should ideally be included each day.
 These are described in more detail under WALK NOTES.
 The management of the walking groups is discussed under WALK LEADER INSTRUCTIONS

-- £1000 was a maximum target for funds retained between events.
-This would be achieved and maintained by offering free or reduced price walks.
+• Funds. £1000 was a maximum target for funds retained between events.
+This would be achieved and maintained by offering free or reduced-price walks.
 Small grants would only be made to a charity that had directly supported the Group in some way (eg MR cover, use of toilets/car parking, special access, or presentation provided during a walk).
+(5 Aug 21)

-- Two meetings a year would be held, one to arrange the programme and the other as a wash-up after the festival (thank-you social).
+• Meetings.
+Two meetings a year would be held, one to arrange the programme and the other as a wash-up after the festival (thank-you social).
 The accounts could be presented at either.
+(5 Aug 21)

-- The Group have tried to be accessible to all, but the very nature of a walking festival is limiting.
+• Accessibility.
+The Group have tried to be accessible to all, but the very nature of a walking festival is limiting.
 One stile is enough to limit a walk.
-Walks that could include, for instance, wheel chairs and push chairs, would be included in every programme.
+Walks that could include, for instance, wheel chairs and push chairs, would ideally be included in every programme.
+(5 Aug 21).
+In 2024 we posted ‘As a trial this year, we are prepared to try to provide a walk for anybody needing support in any way (for instance, someone using a wheelchair or with reduced sight).
+An option may be to arrange a personal walk with one of our leaders to suit your situation.
+If you are interested, let us know via the booking email’.
+However, there were no takers.
+(12 Jun 24)

-- The Group would not allow other organisations to piggy-back onto our events.
+• Outsiders.
+The Group would not allow other organisations to piggy-back onto our events.
 It has not worked in the past and they always have their own agenda.
-However visiting Sir John Barrow House, Swarthmoor Hall, or the Newland Furnace as a part of one of our walks, is recommended.
+However, visiting Sir John Barrow House, Swarthmoor Hall, or the Newland Furnace as a part of one of our walks, was recommended.

-- The task of managing the booking-in System could be separated out from the coordination of walks and walk leaders, if a volunteer was forthcoming.
+• Programme.
+The programme to be on the website with no printed edition.
+(13 Oct 21) The task of managing the booking-in System could be separated out from the coordination of walks and walk leaders, if a volunteer was forthcoming – to be known as the Booking Secretary.
+(25 May 22)